 To the right we have "Booth's Musical Instrument Depot".
 We note James Booth late.
 Presumably the business was already long established by the date of the photograph.

 Then the Golden Lion Hotel, E Hamer, licensed retailer of foreign and British spirits, wines, ale porter.
-He also sold tobacco.
+She (Elizabeth, a widow born in Lincoln) also sold tobacco.